Jyonn/Legommenders/readme.md

 ### Oct.
 16, 2023

-- We clean the code and convert item-side parameters.
+- We clean the code and convert names of the item-side parameters.

 ### Oct.
 5, 2023